triplecanopy/b-ber/packages/b-ber-cli/README.md

 #### `serve`

-Preview the publication's contents in a browser.
+Preview a publication's contents in a browser.

 ```
 bber serve <type>